 Which, in my opinion, makes it all the more amazing that he cut his teeth as a greased up topless go-go dancer in 90s pop music videos.

 Exhibit A: “Comin’ On” by The Shamen, released in 1993.

-I think my favorite thing about this video isn’t the fact that the only thing Jason Statham is wearing is a pair of pants borrowed from the wardrobe of a George of the Jungle-themed porno; that he appears entirely wet-shaved, like a hairless cat being washed in the sink; or even that someone had to purchase approximately five bottles of baby oil to get him looking the way he does.
-No, my favorite thing, actually, is just how GOOD Jason Statham is at what I’m guessing is unchoreographed, “just go for it, mate” club dancing.
+I think my favourite thing about this video isn’t the fact that the only thing Jason Statham is wearing is a pair of pants borrowed from the wardrobe of a George of the Jungle-themed porno; that he appears entirely wet-shaved, like a hairless cat being washed in the sink; or even that someone had to purchase approximately 5 bottles of baby oil to get him looking the way he does.
+No, my favourite thing, actually, is just how GOOD Jason Statham is at what I’m guessing is unchoreographed, “just go for it, mate” club dancing.

 I won’t tell you exactly when he comes in, because I think the payoff is much greater when it’s a surprise.
 Suffice to say: you are not ready.
 You will never be ready.
 There are people lying in hospital beds right now because they drastically overestimated how ready they were.
 Let’s take a break here, while you absorb what is going on, and continue after this announcement:

 Right, are you with me?
 Did you SEE that shimmy?
 That pop?
 That series of fist pumps so sincere, so full of emotion, that every single one of them deserves an Oscar?
 This video may be the most ridiculous thing ever built on the concept of an acid trip, which is really quite an accolade in itself, but Jason Statham is nonetheless a professional.
 Nobody has gone for anything harder than Jason Statham went for this choreography.
 We should really update the common saying to: “If you want something done right, call Jason Statham”.

 Exhibit B: “Run to the Sun” by Erasure, released in 1994.